chiragjn/LocalVaid-Android/README.md

 # LocalVaid-Android
 [HACK-A-THON PROJECT]Android repository for LocalVaid Android app

+#Achievement
+* This project won the first prize at Hack4India Hackathon held at Veermata Jijabai Technological Institute's annual festival and was sponsored by Microsoft and Exotel.
+* The SMS port of this project won the first prize at Codeshastra 2016 held by Computer Society of India campus chapter of Dwarkadas J. Sanghvi College of Engineering, Mumbai.

 #About Hack-a-thon code:

 * This code was written in a hack-a-thon in a span of 48 hours.